Complexities of security

 The implementation does not impose any increase in the size of tables, indexes or logs, and only a small 5% overhead in performance of data access times to allow for the encryption and decryption of data.

 Why is the overhead so small?

-FUJITSU Enterprise Postgres coded Transparent Data Encryption using the Advanced Encryption Set - New Instructions (AES-NI) instruction set, which utilises AES-NI support built into the processor.
+Fujitsu Enterprise Postgres coded Transparent Data Encryption using the Advanced Encryption Set - New Instructions (AES-NI) instruction set, which utilizes AES-NI support built into the processor.
 Both Intel and AMD have a range of processors that provide this feature.
 If you plan on using any form of encryption in your processing, it is worth ensuring that your processor is capable of this feature.
 Tests have shown performance increases in the range of 4 to 6 times faster than with no AES-NI support.